FelixOnline/v2/content/articles/2011-6-16-union-letter-clarifying-future-of-summer-ball.md

 subtitle: >
   No strategy has been approved by Executive Committee or Union Council
 date: "2011-06-16 20:38:52 +0100"

 # Attributes from Felix Online V1
 id: "1395"
 old_path: /comment/1395/union-letter-clarifying-future-of-summer-ball
 aliases:
  - /comment/1395/union-letter-clarifying-future-of-summer-ball
+imported: true
+comments:
+ - The Ents committees involvement having been brought in after a bulk of the decisions were made seemed more like an afterthought with little weight behind it

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - felix

+# Homepage control params
 headline: true
 featured: true